-From the very start, it has been backed by some of the most influential chefs in the world who now form our International Council chaired by Joan Roca (Spain); with Gastón Acurio (Peru), Ferran Adrià (Spain), Alex Atala (Brazil), Dan Barber (US), Heston Blumenthal (UK), Massimo Bottura (Italy), Michel Bras (France), Enrique Olvera (Mexico), Yukio Hattori (Japan) and René Redzepi (Denmark).
+From the very start, it has been backed by some of the most influential chefs in the world who now form our International Council.
+Chaired by Joan Roca (Spain), it is also formed by Massimo Bottura (Italy), Dan Barber (United States), Gastón Acurio (Peru), Ferran Adrià (Spain), Alex Atala (Brazil), Heston Blumenthal (United Kingdom), Michel Bras (France), Enrique Olvera (Mexico), Rene Redzepi (Denmark), Dominique Crenn (France/United States), Yoshihiro Narisawa (Japan) and Trine Hahnemann (Denmark).

-The BCC shares with them the sense of vocation that links cuisine to other disciplines, and that same desire to make a positive contribution to the community through concrete actions.
+The BCC shares with them the sense of vocation that links gastronomy to other disciplines, and that same desire to make a positive contribution to the community through concrete actions.

 Euskadi Basque Country

 Euskadi is a land privileged by its gastronomic resources.
-Uniquely, it has been the cradle of many important movements and figures in the history of global contemporary cuisine.
-Although firmly rooted in its traditions, Basque cuisine has always known how to mix tradition and innovation.
-It has established trends and become a source of inspiration for other global models of haute cuisine.
+Uniquely, it has been the cradle of many important movements and figures in the history of contemporary global cuisine.
+Although firmly rooted in its traditions, Basque cuisine has always known how to mix tradition with innovation.
+It has established trends and become a source of inspiration for other global models of fine dining.

-The pleasure of eating and drinking well, respect for local produce, and a love of creativity, innovation and collaboration are the remarkable characteristics of the Basque people that set them apart.
-It is no coincidence that this is the region with the most Michelin stars per capita, and with some of the most interesting and influential culinary offerings.
+The pleasure of eating and drinking, respect for local produce, and a love for creativity, innovation and collaboration are the remarkable characteristics of the Basque people that set them apart.
+It is no coincidence that this is the region with more Michelin stars per capita, and with some of the most interesting and influential culinary offerings.